 After running a short and sweet beta release cycle for Fornite on iOS, Epic Games was quick to release the public version on the iOS App Store.
 And after months of waiting, the beta version has finally arrived on Android.

-Note that Epic Games has only opened the registration for the beta release of the game on Android and while we still don’t know when exactly the stable version will be available, the wait won’t be long.
+Note that Epic Games has only opened the registration for the beta release of the game on Android and while we still don’t know when exactly the stable version will be available, the wait for the beta version is over.

 Fortnite for Android Release Date